Sandra Uptagrafft

 Sandra Uptagrafft (born April 12, 1971 in Singapore) is an American sport shooter.
 At the 2012 Summer Olympics, she competed in the Women's 10 metre air pistol, and finished in 28th place.
 She also competed in the Women's 25 metre pistol event and also finished 28th in that.
 She has won gold and silver medals in the Pan American Games.

-She has qualified to represent the United States at the 2020 Summer Olympics.
+She represented the United States at the 2020 Summer Olympics.

 Personal life

 Uptagrafft graduated from Beverly Hills High School in 1989 and from Troy State University in 1998.
 She is married to fellow sports shooter Eric Uptagrafft and is based in Phenix City, Alabama.
-She is a Staff Sergeant in the US Army Reserves.
+She is a Warrant Officer in the US Army Reserves.